Skip to Main Content

 • James Lang, author of Small Teaching, who explores research-based strategies for incremental improvements in the classroom.

-• Kevin Gannon, author of Radical Hope, who focuses on inclusive teaching, equity, and fostering meaningful student engagement.
+• Kevin Gannon, author of Radical Hope, who focuses on teaching practices for all students and fostering meaningful student engagement.

 • Saundra McGuire, author of Teach Students How to Learn, who provides practical metacognitive strategies to enhance student learning and motivation.